loopmediagroup/gally/README.md

 where the upstream branch is defined in the configuration file under "upstream".

-You can define a custom remote if so desired.
+Can define a custom remote if so desired.

 When an unknown branch or a branch without an upstream is defined, a warning is printed.
 This makes is easier to use to create automatic staging prs using CI.